-This project was supported by grant number 20-039-000-B747 from the Texas General Land Office to the Bureau of Economic Geology, The University of Texas at Austin.
+This project was supported by grant number 21-060-011-C671 from the Texas General Land Office to the Bureau of Economic Geology, The University of Texas at Austin.
 Tiffany Caudle served as the Principal Investigator.
-The project was funded under a Coastal Management Program (Cycle 24) grant made available to the State of Texas by the U.S. Department of Commerce, National Oceanic and Atmospheric Administration, pursuant to the Federal Coastal Zone Management Act of 1972, NOAA Award Number NA19NOS4190106.
+This project was funded by a Texas Coastal Management Program grant approved by the Texas Land Commissioner, providing financial assistance under the Coastal Zone Management Act of 1972, as amended, awarded by the National Oceanic and Atmospheric Administration (NOAA), Office for Coastal Management, pursuant to NOAA Award No. NA20NOS4190184.
+The views expressed herein are those of the author and do not necessarily reflect the views of NOAA, the U.S. Department of Commerce, or any of their subagencies.
 Additional funds to support the project came from the Trull Foundation and The Jackson School of Geosciences.
-Field trip support was provided by staff at Matagorda Bay Nature Park, Lower Colorado River Authority, and by graduate students from the Coastal & Marine Geospatial Sciences Lab at the Harte Research Institute, Texas A&M University-Corpus Christi.
+Field trip support was provided by staff at Matagorda Bay Nature Park, Lower Colorado River Authority.